What is depression?

 “You can get help for depression.”

-If your mood has been low for over two weeks, you can seek help.
+If your mood has been low and those feelings are not going away, help is available.
 Speak with a SuicideLine Victoria counsellor for free by calling 1300 651 251.
 You do not need a referral.

 Do I have depression?
 Common depression symptoms